Guide To Changing Homeowners Insurance After Closing In Chicago Real Estate

 6. Consider Local Factors in Chicago

-• Work with an insurance agent who understands regional risks (e.g., weather, crime rates) that may affect your premiums or coverage needs.
+• Work with an insurance expert who understands regional risks (e.g., weather, crime rates) that may affect your premiums or coverage needs.

 7. Document the Change